thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 Kramers-Kronig relations [Waters2000,Mobley2003]_, increased attenuation with frequency will cause an increase in phase velocity with frequency.
 Since attenuation increases monotonically with frequency, it is expected that phase velocity will increase monotonically with frequency.
-Note, though, that the dispersion is minute compared to the variation found in soft tissues.
+Note, though, that the observed dispersion is minute compared to the variation found in soft tissues.
 The phase velocity for both phantoms at 30 MHz is shown in |sos_table|.